mlrun/mlrun/docs/serving/graph-ha-cfg.md

 A consumer function is essentially a Nuclio function with a stream trigger.
 As part of the trigger, you can set a consumer group.

-When the consumer function is part of a graph then the number of replicas per function depends on the  source:
+The number of replicas per function depends on the  source:
-- StreamSource: The number of replicas is derived from the number of shards and is therefore nonconfigurable.
-The same applies to the number of workers in each replica, which is set to 1 and is not configurable.
+- `StreamSource`: The number of replicas is derived from the number of shards and is therefore nonconfigurable.
+Furthermore, the number of workers in each replica is set to 1 and also is not configurable.
-- KafkaSource: For Nuclio earlier than 1.12.10, it is 1 and non-configurable.
+- `KafkaSource`: For Nuclio earlier than 1.12.10, it is 1 and non-configurable.
 For 1.12.10 and later, the number of replicas is set with, for example:
    - `function.spec.min_replicas = 2`.
 Default = 1
    - `function.spec.max_replicas = 3`.
 Default = 4